 The 2010 Census reported continued growth for the area and, for the first time, the Myrtle Beach UZA (renamed the Myrtle Beach-Socastee SC/NC Urbanized Area) extended into the southern portions of Brunswick County, North Carolina.
 As a result, in 2012 GSATS entered into a memorandum of understanding with the North Carolina Department of Transportation (NCDOT), South Carolina Department of Transportation (SCDOT), Brunswick County, and the towns of Calabash, Carolina Shores, Holden Beach, Ocean Isle Beach, Shallotte, Sunset Beach, and Varnamtown.
 The effect of this memorandum was to create a bi-state MPO with expanded representation on the GSATS Policy Committee.

 NCDOT’s Strategic Prioritization Office (SPOT) oversees a process to rank and select projects to be included in the Statewide Transportation Improvement Program (STIP).
-NCDOT is currently in the sixth iteration of the process, referred to SPOT 6.0.
+NCDOT is currently in the seventh iteration of the process, referred to SPOT 7.0.
 At the beginning of the process, GSATS is allowed to submit up to 14 projects per mode for evaluation and scoring.
 There are three levels of funding within the SPOT process- Statewide Mobility, Regional Impact, and Division Needs.
 At the Regional Impact and Division Needs project level, GSATS is allowed to provide local input via points assignment, which gets factored into the final project scoring.
-The project submission deadline is July 31, 2020.
-Final project selection for SPOT 6.0 is anticipated in May 2022.
+The project submission deadline was September 29, 2023.

 Please see the attached file for a detailed schedule: